 The Boston Society of Architects/AIA (BSA) reaches its sesquicentennial anniversary in 2017.
 To celebrate its history as its gaze turns toward the future, each week throughout the year the BSA will publish a new essay from a leader or ally of the organization.
-Also, an exhibition focusing on the BSA's achievements over the last 150 years will be mounted at BSA Space.
+An exhibition focusing on the BSA's achievements over the last 150 years is mounted at BSA Space.